Perhaps you’ve heard that “content is king.” Maybe you’ve even heard of inbound marketing.

 You’re aware that change is afoot when it comes to how people make purchase decisions.
 Authenticity is everything.

 People don’t want to be sold to.
+They are wary of over-inflated promised and outright lies.
 They want to do their own research and make their own informed decision.

-So, how do you connect with those potential buyers while they’re in the decision making phase?
+So, how do you connect with ad-shy prospects during the decision-making phase?

 You serve them the content they’re searching for, when they’re searching for it.
 This allows publishers to control the sales conversation so that readers purchase from you instead of your competitor.